Laura Pascoe Upper Valley Doula Services

 I cover a back up doula to ensure you have support no matter what.

-I also offer support services for folks at other points in their reproductive or pregnancy journey.
+Additional support services for folks at other points in their reproductive or pregnancy journey are also available.
 This includes abortion/termination support.
 Contact me for more info.

 What is the evidence on doula support?